 There is plenty to do at the Chequers.
 It has a bat and trap pitch and a large garden with a barbecue.
 Inside, customers enjoy the traditional pub pastimes of shove ha’penny, cribbage and other card games.

-Well used by community groups and those who enjoy good quality food, the Chequers also hosts live music events.
+Chequers Inn is used by community groups and those who enjoy good quality food.

-The barn is ideal for functions, such as wedding receptions and anniversary and birthday celebrations, as well as business meetings.
+The barn is ideal for functions, such as wedding receptions and anniversary / birthday celebrations, as well as business meetings.

 As one might expect with such an historic pub, its regulars include a ghost called William – reputedly the spirit of an English Civil War roundhead hanged in the barn.